Combat Missions: Evolution 6: Hostage Rescue

 Mission objective is to rescue a hostage using Close Quarter Battle (CQB) techniques.
 Local TV anchorwoman, Linda Morris, has been taken hostage by two individuals with AK-47s, she was shot in the leg.
 Suspects are in an apartment building.
 One member of the team will relieve the police officer on the scene and serve as an observation post.
 The clock will stop when the team successfully rescues the hostage and takes her to a waiting ambulance.
 There will be a 50-point deduction if any innocents are shot and killed (They are wearing MILES gear).
 During the mission, there was a 2nd hidden sniper lying in wait as the teams made their way out of the apartment building with their hostage.

-Charlie vs Delta

-Charlie suffered casualties as they were exiting the apartment building with their hostage.

-Rodney Nutter of Delta squad had outstanding sharpshooting skills which came in handy as he was the situated at the observation post for the team.
-As a result, none of his teammates were killed during the mission.

-Winner: Delta

-Alpha vs Bravo

 This mission was suited for Bravo being SWAT in nature.
 Jody Taylor was the lone casualty as the team exited the apartment building thanks to the hidden sniper.

 Harald Zundel had good observation skills as the team exited the apartment building and was able to engage the hidden sniper allowing the team to escape unscathed.